 Chemical peels, also known as chemexfoliation or derma-peeling, are a technique used to improve the appearance of the skin.
-In this treatment, a chemical solution is applied to the skin, which causes it to “blister” and eventually peel off.
-The new, regenerated skin is usually smoother and less wrinkled than the old skin.
-The new skin also is temporarily more sensitive to the sun.
+In this treatment, a chemical solution is applied to the skin, causing it to peel and reveal new, refreshed skin.

 What to Expect During The Procedure

 During the procedure, most patients experience a warm to somewhat hot sensation that lasts about five to ten minutes, followed by a stinging sensation.
-Cool compresses may be applied to help alleviate this stinging.
-A deeper peel may require pain medication during or after the procedure.
+Cool compresses may be applied to help alleviate the sting.

 What To Expect After the Chemical Peel

 Depending upon the type of chemical peel, a reaction similar to sunburn occurs following the procedure.
-Peeling usually involves redness, followed by scaling that ends within three to seven days.
+Peeling usually involves redness, followed by scaling that typically subsides within three to seven days.
 Mild peels may be repeated at one to four-week intervals until the desired clinical effect is achieved.

-It is important to avoid over-exposure to the sun after a chemical peel since the new skin is fragile and more susceptible to complications.
-The dermatologic surgeon will prescribe the proper follow-up care to reduce the tendency to develop abnormal skin color after peeling.
+It is important to avoid over-exposure to the sun after a chemical peel since the new skin is fragile and more susceptible to burn.
+Our providers will recommend the proper follow-up care based on your skin’s specific needs.